The Rolling Stones, Now!: Critical reception

 In a retrospective review, music critic Richie Unterberger gave the album AllMusic's highest rating (5 out of 5 stars).
 He commented "Now! is almost uniformly strong start-to-finish, the emphasis on some of their blackest material.
 The covers of "Down Home Girl," Bo Diddley's vibrating "Mona," Otis Redding's "Pain in My Heart," and Barbara Lynn's "Oh Baby" are all among the group's best R&B interpretations."

-The Rolling Stone magazine album guide also gave the album 5 out of 5 stars, the highest rating for a pre-Aftermath album by the group.
+The Rolling Stone Album Guide also gave the album 5 out of 5 stars, the highest rating for a pre-Aftermath album by the group.
 It noted "The Rolling Stones, Now! is their first consistently great LP, with the mean 'Heart of Stone,' the funky 'Off the Hook,' and the Leiber-Stoller oldie 'Down Home Girl'".
 The magazine also ranked it at number 180 on the list of the 500 Greatest Albums of All Time.

 Now! was one of the first four rock albums purchased by future music critic Robert Christgau.
 For Paul Gambaccini's 1978 book Critic's Choice: Top 200 Albums, he included it in his top-10 albums submission at number nine.
 He also listed it in his "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 In commentaries on the album, he has called it "classic", "passionate and urgent", and "easily the sharpest of the pre-Aftermath Stones LPs".